 Introductory course to meditation and Thai Buddhist culture is held each week at a beautiful, peaceful centre outside of town.
 Begin at 2 pm on Tuesdays returning at 2 pm the following day.
-On the last week of the month participants return Friday.
 Courses are sometimes cancelled so check the schedule on the website.
-Course fee is 500 baht plus donation (1000 Baht for 4-day course).
-Participants need to wear white clothes, available at 300 Baht. www.monkchat.net
+Donation to cover costs is 500 baht.
+Participants need to wear white clothes, available for purchase at Wat Suan Dok for 300 Baht. www.monkchat.net

 Wat Tham Wua Vipassana Center